MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 Teams Toolkit CLI encapsulates common functionality and integration patterns, such as simplified access to Microsoft Identity.
 You can build apps for Teams with zero configuration.
 Teams Toolkit command-line interface (CLI) provides the following features to facilitate the development of Teams applications:

-* **Collaboration**: Invite other developers to collaborate on your Teams Toolkit CLI project for debugging and deployment purposes.
+* **Collaboration**: Invite other developers to collaborate on your Teams Toolkit CLI project to debug and deploy.
 * **Application Creation**: Generate a new Teams application using available templates and samples.
 * **Application Preview**: Upload and preview your custom app in Teams, Outlook, and the Microsoft 365 app.
 * **Resource Provisioning and Deployment**: Provision necessary cloud resources and deploy your application to Azure.